Last Updated: April 26, 2020

 Overall, I'm very pleased with the build quality of the SkyGuider Pro!
 One of my biggest problems with the SkyTracker Pro was the poor build quality and design of the optional counterweight system.
 Thankfully the SGP handles a heavy camera rig with ease and the camera mount is very sturdy.

 There is one confusing thing about the battery though.
-When you are charging the battery, the light will flash when the battery is full charged (the SkyGuider must be turned on to see the flashing light).
+When you are charging the battery, the light will flash when the battery is fully charged (the SkyGuider must be turned on to see the flashing light).
 Sometimes the SkyGuider Pro will flash even when the battery is unplugged.
 I didn't understand why this was happening, so I contacted iOptron.
 After talking with iOptron support, I learned why.
 If the voltage of the battery gets too high, the flashing light will appear.
 So, if you've charged your SkyGuider Pro, unplugged the USB cable, and still notice a flashing light, leave the SkyGuider Pro turned on until it stops.
 Then the battery should be running optimally.

 The battery in the SkyGuider Pro is definitely a winner!
 Not only does it last a long time, it can be charged quite fast using a simple micro-usb cable and any number of charging options, including your laptop.